Tebs-Lab/networking-workshop/overview.md

 ### 2. The Application & Presentation Layers

 The application layer is incredibly broad, especially in the TCP/IP version of the stack.
 We'll briefly examine these broad general guidelines for what might be done in the application layer, as well as the blurry line between what is "application" and what is "presentation."
-Then, we'll dive into two of the most widely used application layer protocols: DNS and HTTP
+Then, we'll dive into one of the most important application layer protocols: DNS

 **We'll learn...**